Is SECURE Act 2.0 Really a Big Deal?

 Indexed IRA Catch-up Contributions

-Section 108 of SECURE Act 2.0 changes this and will start raising (indexing) IRA catch-up contribution limits each year for inflation.
-These new catch-up contribution limits don’t start until 2024, so mark your calendar.
+Section 108 of SECURE Act 2.0 added additional rising (indexing) IRA catch-up contribution limits each year which will now adjust for inflation thereafter.
+These new catch-up contribution limits started in 2024.
 This is a helpful change if you’ve been wanting to start putting more into your IRA.

 Higher Catch-up Contributions

-In addition to indexing IRA contributions, there are improvements to catch-up contribution limits for other retirement accounts coming as well – a bit later.
-And only for people aged 61 to 63.
-Starting in 2025, catch-up contribution limits for employer sponsored plans (401ks) will increase to the greater of $10,000 or 50% more than the normal catch-up contribution in 2025.
+In addition to indexing IRA contributions, there are improvements to catch-up contribution limits for other retirement accounts as well.
+Starting in 2025, catch-up contribution limits for employer sponsored plans increased.

 Starter 401(k) Introduction

-SECURE 2.0 now allows for a Starter 401(k).
+SECURE 2.0 created the option for a Starter 401(k).
 The Starter 401k is similar to a SIMPLE IRA, but has lower contribution limits and less rules attached to it.

 The plan “generally” requires all employees to be enrolled and have a default contribution rate of 3% to 15%.
-The annual deferral (contribution) limit would be the same as the IRA limit ($7,000 for 2024).
-This change starts after 12/31/2023.
+The annual deferral (contribution) limit was set to be the same as the IRA limit ($7,000 for 2025).

 Improvements for Roth Accounts

-One of the biggest winners from SECURE 2.0 are Roth accounts.
-In addition to the indexed catch-up contributions for Roth IRAs mentioned earlier, other key benefits have been added.
-Some of these changes take effect immediately, but some we won’t see for some time.
+One of the biggest winners from SECURE 2.0 was Roth accounts.
+In addition to the indexed catch-up contributions for Roth IRAs mentioned earlier, other key benefits were added.
+Some of these changes took effect immediately, but some we won’t see for some time.
 You should still start planning now.

 Allows for Roth SIMPLE and SEP IRAs